 This is the preferred method for many organizations seeking an efficient and repeatable workflow.
 Specialized plugins and extensions streamline the transfer of content, especially for high-volume publishing.

 - InDesign Extensions (e.g., iziExport, in5): These tools are add-ons installed directly in Adobe InDesign.
-They allow you to tag specific page items like the title, text frame contents, and images within your InDesign document.
+They let you tag specific page items, such as the title, text frame contents, and images, in your InDesign document.
 The plugin then processes these tagged elements and exports them directly into a new WordPress post or page, often automatically assigning categories and tags.

-- Dedicated Conversion Services: Some companies offer full-service conversion where their team handles the entire process.
+- Dedicated Conversion Services: Some companies offer full-service conversion, with their teams handling the entire process.
 They take your InDesign files and hand back fully functional, responsive, and SEO-optimized WordPress posts or custom themes.

 Benefit: Greatly reduces manual work, preserves structural information, and improves the overall user experience.
 This often supports a true digital-first strategy.